The recently approved annexation took effect on April 9, 2018, after a 30-day waiting period.

 The Town of Queen Creek was incorporated in 1989.
 The Town strives to honor the past, manage the present and embrace the future.
 To learn more about the Town’s history, watch the Town’s 25th anniversary video, From Rittenhouse to the QC.

 Every 10 years, Queen Creek residents vote on the Town’s General Plan.
-Queen Creek’s General Plan serves as the Town's road map to guide development, appropriately manage growth, and effectively conserve natural resources.
+Queen Creek’s General Plan serves as the Town's road map to guide development, manage growth, and conserve natural resources.

 The current General Plan was approved by voters in September 2008.
-Town staff is now in the process of updating that General Plan to reflect the growth that has occurred since its previous adoption in 2008.
+Over the past year, Town staff updated that General Plan to reflect the growth that has occurred since its previous adoption in 2008.
 To learn more, visit QueenCreek.org/PlanQC.

 The General Plan also integrates existing strategic plans including: